Folk art of Taiwan

 Exhibition ‘hall’ in Aogu Village, made from split bamboo stems, which have been adorned with oyster shells and an image of some kind of bird.
 (Photo copyright © by Kaj Halberg)

-Another owl, made from old flip-flops, tennis balls, and rope.
+This ‘owl’ is made from old flip-flops, tennis balls, and rope.
 (Photos copyright © by Kaj Halberg)

-This bird has been made from bits of wood.
+Bird, made from bits of wood.
 (Photo copyright © by Kaj Halberg)

 Oyster shells, glued onto a wall to form a heron.
 (Photo copyright © by Kaj Halberg)